 Finding of No Significant Impact.
 After review of the EA prepared in accordance with the requirements of NEPA; CEQ regulations; and 32 CFR Part 989, and which is hereby incorporated by reference, I have determined that the proposed activities to provide dedicated contract ADAIR sorties to improve the quality of training and readiness of pilots of the 154 WG, 15 WG, and other units supported by JBPHH, Hawaii, would not have a significant impact on the quality of the human or natural environment.
 Accordingly, an Environmental Impact Statement will not be prepared.
-This decision has been made after considering all submitted information, including a review of agency comments submitted during the 30-day public comment the legal authority of the United States Air Force.
+This decision has been made after considering all submitted information, including a review of agency comments submitted during the 30-day public comment period, and considering a full range of practical alternatives that meet project requirements and are within the legal authority of the United States Air Force.